scala/docs.scala-lang/_overviews/scala3-book/taste-control-structures.md

 ## `if`/`else`

 Scala’s `if`/`else` control structure looks similar to other languages.
-In Scala 2, it was constructed differently, with parentheses required and curly brackets instead of the keyword `then`:

 {% tabs if-else class=tabs-scala-version %}
 {% tab 'Scala 2' for=if-else %}

 ```scala
 if (x < 0) {
   println("negative")